ianmarx/quantiteam-client/README.md

 # Quantiteam

 ## About
-Quantiteam is a website designed for athletes to track their performance data, whether training individually or in a team environment.
+Quantiteam is a website designed for athletes and coaches to track performance data in a team environment.

 ## Dependencies
 The Quantiteam front-end uses these web tools: